 Elder Hamilton G. Park spoke of his equaintance with the Brighton family and paid tribute to their worth and to the integrty of the young man who had so ruthlesly been shot down.
-He had lived a goodly life, and was honest, upright and straightforward in all his dealings with his fellow men.
-He in-voked the blessings of God upon the stricken ones.
+He had lived a goodly life, and was honest, upright and straightforward in all his dent Angus M. Cannon dealings with his fellow men.
+He in.
+Bishop Hodgson referred in kindly terms to the life and character of the voked the blessings of God upon the stricken ones. deceased.